metapredict in Python

 Important updates

-If GPU are available, batch prediction will automatically use GPUs.
-If not, batch prediction will distribute predictions across the CPUs.
-While all the original functionality is preserved, predict_disorder_batch(), offers a 5-10x speedup on CPUs and 30-40x speedup on GPUs.
+If a CUDA-enabled GPU is available, batch prediction will automatically use it.
+If not, batch prediction will fallback to CPU.
+While all the original functionality is preserved, predict_disorder(), offers a 5-10x speedup on CPUs and 30-40x speedup on GPUs.
+In addition, Apple Silicon machines can now use the MPS framework for GPU predictions.

-predict_disorder_batch() can take in a list of sequences or a dictionary of sequences, and returns a list or dictionary that maps input index back to a two-position list of sequence and disorder scores or, if return_disorder_domains is set to True, a list of DisorderDomain objects.
+predict_disorder() can as of v3 take in a single sequence, a list of sequences or a dictionary of sequences, and returns individual scores, a list or dictionary that maps input index back to a two-position list of sequence and disorder scores or, if return_disorder_domains is set to True, metapredict will return DisorderDomain objects.

-This functionality is described in detail in the function documentation under the Python Module Documentation entry for predict_disorder_batch().
+This functionality is described in detail in the function documentation under the Python Module Documentation entry for predict_disorder().

 Predicting Disorder